Master the Art of Subliminal Persuasion

 This book is unlike any other book on selling, and it is not for everyone.
-It is over 60,000 words long and it is deliberately thorough.
+It is over 130,000 words long (320 pages) and it is deliberately thorough.
 Nothing has been left out.
 It is everything you need to know to become a master persuader.
-And get into This book gives you all the information you need to “get your sell on.”
+This book gives you everything you need to know to get your sell on.
+Big time!

 - This book is for you if you have learned that typical, ordinary how-to-sell books can only take you so far.

 - It is for you if you have discovered there is a lot more going on in a selling situation than is obvious to a casual observer.

 - It is for you if you are are tired of the trite, worn-out clichés of typical selling lore, and are hungry for something with real substance.

 - It is for you if you have failed enough to know there is more to persuasion than worn out nostrums and the patter of small minds following the herd.